ntuan7059/ResumeAI/README.md

 - **AI-Powered Resume Generation:** Generate a professional resume using AI.

-- **User Authentication:** Secure login and registration with Clerk.
+- **User Authentication:** Secure login and registration with Spring.

 - **Real-Time Preview:** See live updates as you fill out the resume form.